Bobbie Brown, Registrar

 An undergraduate student who is within 12 semester hours of graduation and has at least a B average in the major subject may enroll for courses carrying graduate credit, subject to the approval of the dean of the academic college and the dean of the Graduate School.
-This approval must be obtained on special forms at the time of registration.
+This approval must be obtained on special forms provided by the Graduate School at the time of registration.
+Once approved, a permit for registration will be issued by the Graduate School.
 No course taken without this approval may be counted for graduate credit.

 An undergraduate who is permitted to enroll for graduate credit as described above but has not previously taken the Aptitude Test of the Graduate Record Examinations may be required by specific degree programs to take the test during the first semester of enrollment in graduate courses.